 Most of us have blind spots – those aspects of our leadership that may emerge and limit our effectiveness.
 These can be exacerbated in times of stress, uncertainty, and turbulence.
 In this course, you will learn the causes of leadership derailment and pinpoint what Derailers may be present and cause you difficulty.
 At the conclusion of the module, you’ll develop a set of actions to risk mitigate your potential for derailment.
 View the course description video here.

 Developing Resilience & Power in Turbulence through Sponsor & Mentor Networks

 There seems to be universal agreement that the post-pandemic workplace will continue to evolve and most likely be forever changed.
-Navigating your career will undoubtedly bring opportunities, as well as challenges and the role of mentors and sponsors will take on an even greater significance.
+Navigating your career will undoubtedly bring opportunities, as well as challenges, and the role of mentors and sponsors will take on an even greater significance.
 In this course, you’ll learn the difference between mentors and sponsors – and leverage both to advance your business interests.
 You’ll practice asking for mentorship and sponsorship.
 Lastly, you’ll rethink the role of mentors and develop actions to cultivate a more diverse portfolio of them to empower your career decisions.
-View course description video here.
+View the course description video here.